-- (4) If the ball bursts or becomes deflated during the course of a match, the game shall be stopped and restarted by dropping the new ball at the place where the first ball became defective, unless it was within the goal area at that time, in which case it shall be dropped on that part of the goal area line which runs parallel to the goal line, at the point nearest to where the ball was when play was stopped. - (5) If this happens during a stoppage of the game (place-kick, goal-kick, corner-kick, free-kick, penalty-kick or throw-in) the game shall be restarted accordingly.
+- (a) Play shall not be stopped for an infringement of paragraph 4.
+The players concerned shall be cautioned immediately the ball goes out of play. - (b) If a substitute enters the field of play without the authority of the referee, play shall be stopped.
+The substitute shall be cautioned and removed from the field or sent off according to the circumstances.
+The game shall be restarted by the referee dropping the ball at the place where it was when play was stopped, unless it was within the goalarea at that time, in which case it shall be dropped on that part of the goal-area line which runs parallel to the goal-line, at the point nearest to where the ball was when play was stopped.